Miko-Takanen/TheItsNormalClicker/README.md

 - Add working saving progress so you can continue from u left off.
 ---
 > ## Copyright:
- > Routine character is owned by the person **YonKaGor**, I do not own Routine and i recommend supporting said person. also sound effects are cropped from a song by the same person.
-The song is named "It's Normal" (which is also the bg music, so obviously I don't own that either.)
+ > Routine character is owned by the person **YonKaGor**, I do not own Routine and i recommend supporting said person. also all bg music comes from same person, so really go support their work!
+(ONCE AGAIN, I DONT OWN ANY OF THE CHARACTERS OR SONGS!)
-    >>but almost all code is made by scratch by me. and you are allowed to use it for ur own projects.
+    >> but almost all code is made by scratch by me. and you are allowed to use it for ur own projects.

 ---